Fire and rescue services

 At sea or on ships in port, you may encounter:

-The Nigerian Navy has limited capacity to respond to piracy.
+The Nigerian Navy has limited capacity to respond to piracy incidents.
 The International Maritime Bureau issues piracy reports.

-Safety and reliability of some domestic airlines is a concern.
+Safety and reliability of domestic airlines cannot be guaranteed.
 Airlines may not have strict maintenance procedures and safety standards.
-If you travel on these airlines, insurance may not cover you.
+If you travel on certain airlines, you may not be covered by insurance.
+Check with your insurance provider before booking flights.

 Check Nigeria's air safety profile with the Aviation Safety Network.